vedanjalip/lift-airfoil/README.md

 ![NACA 23012 12%](naca23012%20(1).gif)

 ## Model
 For this project, the Bernoulli principle had been used to determine the lift force.
-The principle states that the difference in the velocity of fluid flowing over the upper and lower surfaces of the airfoil generates a pressure difference between the two surfaces.
+The principle states that the difference in the velocity of fluid flowing over the upper and lower surfaces of a body generates a pressure difference between the two surfaces.
 As a result, the airfoil experiences lift.

 The lift force per unit wingspan (span) of the airfoil can be estimated using the following equation:

 ```
 Lift per unit span = 0.5  * Cl * rho_air * v^2 * c
 ```
- rho_air     : density of air at chosen elevation above sea level <br>
+ rho_air     : density of air at a chosen elevation above sea level <br>
-      v      : True air speed  <br>
+      v      : True airspeed  <br>
       Cl     : Lift coefficient  <br>
       c      : Length of the chord for chosen airfoil  <br>